sidhantagar/kaggle-digit-recogniser/README.md

   2. In this notebook I have implemented a KNN model over PCA.(Score obtained was 0.968).
      You can visit "https://www.kaggle.com/sidagar/digit-recogniser-using-pca-and-knn" to view the notebook.

-  3. In this notebok I have implemented a Neural network.
+  3. In this notebok I have implemented a Simple Neural network.
 (Score obtained was 0.975).
      You can visit "https://www.kaggle.com/sidagar/digit-recognizer-using-simple-neural-network" to view the notebook.

   4. In this notebok I have implemented a Convoluted Neural network.
 (Score obtained was 0.995).